ElementsProject/lightning/doc/lightning-fundchannel.7.md

 ------------

-On success, the *tx* and *txid* of the transaction is returned, as well as the *channel\_id* of the newly created channel.
+On success, the *tx* and *txid* of the transaction is returned, as well as the *outnum* indicating the output index which creates the channel, as well as the *channel\_id* of the newly created channel.
 On failure, an error is reported and the channel is not funded.